arteen1000/matrix-command-line-tool/README.md

 - The program will accept input of the forms `X.X`, `.X`, `-X.X`, `-.X`, but not `X.` or `-X.`.
 If you would seriously like to format your input in this way, you can file a complaint at arteen1000@gmail.com.

 - The program will accept input of the form `Y Y Y` for the matrices (i.e, space separated numerical values).
 If you don't typically use spaces to separate your values, I don't know what to tell you.
-If you want to have 20 spaces between every value, you can do that, but you must have at least one space between two values.
+If you want to have 20 spaces between every value, you can do that, but you must have at least one space between any two values.

 - Please note that matrices cannot have a different number of entries in each row ... i.e, once you choose a certain number of columns, stick with it.
 The program won't let you input if it doesn't match your initial row's number of columns.